 You may have heard of different body types in yoga.
 The yoga body types do not refer to your body shape, but to the characteristics, you were born with.
 So do you know which body type you are?

-Yoga body types are based in the ancient Indian science of Ayurveda.
-The yoga body types, known as doshas, are classified in three: Vata, Pitta, and Kapha.
-Depending on the characteristics that are more predominant in your constitution, you can be one dosha or a combination of two or three.
+Yoga body types are based on the ancient Indian science of Ayurveda.
+The yoga body types, known as doshas, are classified in Vata, Pitta, and Kapha.
+Depending on the characteristics that are more predominant in your constitution, you can have one dosha or a combination of two or three.

-Learning your yoga body type constitution will help you to understand better what your body needs and avoid food, activities or people that won’t contribute to your well being.
-By recognising your yoga body type, you can identify if there is an imbalance in your body and address it.
+Learning your yoga body type constitution will help you understand what your body needs and avoid food, activities or people that won’t contribute to your well being.
+By recognising your yoga body type, you can identify imbalances in your body and address them.

 The yoga body types are based on Ayurveda principles.
 Ayurveda works with the five elements that constitute the body: earth, water, fire, air, and ether.
 These five elements are present in the body in different quantities.

 People vary according to the way these five elements are present in their body.
 Based on this principle Ayurveda differentiate between three body types: Vata, Kapha and Pitta.

 These three body type constitutions are determined by your genes and by your mum’s prenatal diet.
 The body type constitutions are known as doshas or body humour.

 It’s essential to know your yoga body type and how to keep it in balance.
 You can have a predominant body type or a combination of two or three of them.
 Depending on your body type, you should eat some things and not others and practice a yoga type over others.
 The whole idea is to keep your physical body balance and full of vitality.

 The Ayurvedic principles can help you recognise your habits and assess if they are serving your body type or aggravating it instead.
 The aim is to bring balance to your body by combining yoga with your body type.